WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Accessing Message Msetadata

-The message object also holds the metadata associated with the message.
+The Whiteflag message object also holds the metadata associated with the message.
 The metatdata may be accessed with the following methods:

 * `WfMessage.addMetadata(String key, String value)`: sets the value if the key does not yet exist, otherwise it returns the existing value
 * `WfMessage.getMetadata(String key)`: returns a String with the value of the provided key